apnadkarni/blt/doc/drawerset.rst

     created by the **blt::background** command.
 The default is "grey85".

   **-handleborderwidth** *numPixels*
-    Specifies the default border width of handles in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the handle.
+    Specifies the default border width of handles in the *drawerset* widget.
+    *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the handle.
 The value may have any of the forms acceptable to **Tk_GetPixels**.
-This option may be overridden by the style's **-borderwidth** option.
 The default is "1".

   **-handlecolor** *colorName*
     Specifies the default color of handles.  *ColorName* may be a color name or